 The majority of Empaths have no idea how much tension they hold within their bodies.

-Most unknowingly allow their muscles to stay in a constant state of contraction and because of this, even in sleep, they don’t fully relax… Which leads to extra Empath stress and overwhelm!
+Most unknowingly have their muscles in a constant state of contraction, and, because of this, even in sleep, they don’t fully relax… Which leads to extra Empath stress and overwhelm!

-You may not realize, but your muscles are constantly stimulated, through the stresses of modern life and even through vigorous sports and exercise.
+Your muscles are constantly stimulated, through the stresses of modern life and also through vigorous sports and exercise.

-Even the TV programmes, watched of an evening to relax, have an effect of firing up the mind which stimulates the muscles, further tensing them.
+Even the TV programs, watched of an evening to relax, have an effect of firing up the mind which stimulates the muscles, further tensing them.

 Also, painful emotions, either your own or those you pick up from others, are stored within the muscles, leading to greater muscle fatigue.

-Even now, whilst reading this, you will be holding tension somewhere in your body.
+Did you know, even now, whilst reading this, you are holding tension somewhere in your body?

 If you take your awareness to your face you may notice that your forehead, jaw or eyes are not relaxed.
-But until this was pointed out to you, you were unaware of it.
-If you travel further into the body you may find your shoulders are hunched or your wrists are extended back, all creating pressure in the muscles and joints.
+If you travel further into the body you may find your shoulders hunched or your wrists extended back, your legs, hips or back might be in an awkward or unnatural position, all creating pressure in the muscles and joints.
+But, until this was pointed out, you were unaware you were holding any tension.

 We could go through the entire body, but I think it’s safe to say you will be unwittingly holding tension somewhere.

 When your muscles are constantly contracted, they are fuelling the sympathetic nervous system (fight or flight).
-Not only is this depleting the body of vital energy, that most can ill-afford to lose, but it is also prematurely ageing, it raises blood pressure and lowers the immune system.
+Not only is this depleting the body of vital energy, that most can ill-afford to lose, but it is also prematurely ageing, it raises blood pressure and lowers the immune system and unnecessarily heightens Empath stress.

 In yoga, it is known that the relaxation, at the end of a class, is the most beneficial part of the practice.
 Not only is it time for the body to rest but it’s the time the benefits of practise are fully integrated.